Thiadric Hansen: Early career

 Hansen first played for the Flensburg Sealords in the Oberliga before joining the Kiel Baltic Hurricanes in 2012.
 He played for the Hurricanes for seven years and was the club's all-time leading tackler.
 He then joined the Potsdam Royals in 2019 before getting the invitation to try out for the CFL just before the start of the 2019 GFL season.

 Winnipeg Blue Bombers (first stint)

-Following a successful showcase, Hansen was drafted second overall in the 2019 European CFL draft by the Winnipeg Blue Bombers and was added to the roster on May 15, 2019.
+Following a successful showcase, Hansen was drafted second overall in the 2019 CFL European draft by the Winnipeg Blue Bombers and was added to the roster on May 15, 2019.
 Overall in 2019, he played in all 18 regular season games and recorded five defensive tackles, a sack, and two forced fumbles.
 He also played in all three of the Blue Bombers playoff games where he had two special teams tackles.
 Hansen played in his first Grey Cup game and had a thunderous hit on special teams taking out both a blocker and the returner, a hit for which he received national acclaim.
 Hansen and the Bombers would go on to win the 107th Grey Cup against the Hamilton Tiger-Cats which ended a championship drought of 28 years for Winnipeg.